Yasmani Grandal Player Props: White Sox vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff is 14th in MLB with a collective nine strikeouts per nine innings.
+- The Rays pitching staff ranks 14th in the league with a collective 8.9 strikeouts per nine innings.

-- The Rays' 2.80 team ERA is No. 1 among all MLB pitching staffs.
+- The Rays have the top team ERA across all MLB pitching staffs (2.81).

-- The Rays surrender the first-fewest home runs in baseball (17 total, 0.6 per game).
+- Rays pitchers combine to surrender the fewest home runs in baseball (17 total, 0.6 per game).

-- Faucher (0-1) gets the starting nod for the Rays in his fourth start of the season.
-He's put together a 5.68 ERA in 12 2/3 innings pitched, with 10 strikeouts.
+- Rasmussen makes the start for the Rays, his sixth of the season.
+He is 3-2 with a 3.33 ERA and 31 strikeouts in 27 2/3 innings pitched.

-- The righty's last time out came on Wednesday against the Houston Astros, when he threw two innings, surrendering one earned run while allowing only one hit.
+- In his most recent appearance on Tuesday, the right-hander threw 4 2/3 innings against the Houston Astros, giving up five earned runs while surrendering nine hits.

-- The 27-year-old has an ERA of 5.68, with 7.1 strikeouts per nine innings, in seven games this season.
-Opponents have a .288 batting average against him.
+- The 27-year-old has put up an ERA of 3.33, with 10.3 strikeouts per nine innings, in five games this season.
+Opponents are hitting .230 against him.

 © 2023 Data Skrive.
 All rights reserved.